Henrik2k17/OpenShade/README.md

 ## Acknowledgments
 Thanks to LB767 for creating the original tool and making it Open Source!

+Thanks to BiologicalNanobot for helping with the HLSL tweak code!

 Massive thanks to Yuri (KNOSSOS) for creating the original program, only someone with great graphics rendering knowledge could come up with such a tool, and these people are rare!